 The contribution requirements of Health Plan members and the District are established, and may be amended, by the District's Board of Directors.
-Currently, contributions are not required from Health Plan members.
 The District has fully funded the OPEB obligation with the addition of an OPEB Designated Reserve account.

-Net OPEB Liability:
+Net OPEB Liability/(Asset):

-The District's Net OPEB Liability was measured as of June 30, 2020 and the Total OPEB Liability used to calculate the Net OPEB Liability was determined by an actuarial valuation as of July 1, 2020.
+The District's Net OPEB Liability/(Asset) was measured as of June 30, 2021 and the Total OPEB Liability/(Asset) used to calculate the Net OPEB Liability/(Asset) was determined by an actuarial valuation as of July 1, 2020.
 Standard actuarial update procedures were used to project/discount from valuation to measurement dates.